Docs

 • Click the Show default pricing tab to view the original price and tier breakdown of the product as defined in the product catalog.

-• Click Go back to edit to make further changes or click Done to save your changes in a draft mode.
-If you revisit the Tiered Pricing breakdown popup by clicking the View tier breakdown, the popup displays the last updated tier ranges and prices.
+• Click Go back to edit to make further changes, or click Done to save your changes in draft mode.
+If you revisit the Tiered Pricing breakdown popup by clicking View tier breakdown, the popup displays the last updated tier ranges and prices.

-Note: At any point in time while overriding the tier range or prices, if you exit the Pricing breakdown popup by clicking Dismiss or the Close icon or by clicking anywhere outside the popup, your changes do not get saved and will be lost.
-You need to start overriding from the scratch.
+Note: If you exit the Pricing breakdown popup by clicking Dismiss, the Close icon, or by clicking anywhere outside the popup, your changes are not saved and will be lost.
+You will need to start overriding from scratch.

-4. On the Create/Edit Subscription page, click See breakdown to view a complete breakdown of the chargeable pricing along with proration based on your tier and price override.
+4. On the Create/Edit Subscription page, click See breakdown to view a complete breakdown of the chargeable pricing, including proration based on your tier and price override.

 5. Click Create/Update to save your changes to the subscription record.

-The modified tier units and prices gets displayed in the subsequent invoices going forward.
+The modified tier units and prices will appear on subsequent invoices.

-While overriding the tier units and prices of the same product in the subscription record again, the Pricing breakdown popup, displays a Show existing pricing tab in addition to the Show default pricing tab.
-You can view the last added overridden pricing along with the original pricing of the product.
+When you override the tier units and prices of the same product in the subscription record again, the Pricing breakdown popup displays a Show existing pricing tab in addition to the Show default pricing tab.
+You can view the last overridden pricing along with the original pricing of the product.

-Click Restore pricing to restore the default tier ranges and pricing as defined in the product catalogue to the subscription.
+Click Restore pricing to restore the default tier ranges and pricing as defined in the product catalog to the subscription.

-When Price override setting is enabled and the price is overridden for a subscription record, the subscription details page displays a label PRICE OVERRIDE SET.
+When the Price Override setting is enabled and the price is overridden for a subscription record, the subscription details page displays a label: PRICE OVERRIDE SET.

-When Tier override setting is enabled and the tiers are overridden for a subscription record, the subscription details page displays a label TIER OVERRIDE SET.
+When the Tier Override setting is enabled and the tiers are overridden for a subscription record, the subscription details page displays a label: TIER OVERRIDE SET.

 Quotes